Skip to Content

 3. Khao Manee Features

-As far as studies can tell, the condition does not impact the quality of eyesight in any way.
+As far as studies can tell, the condition does not impact the quality of their eyesight in any way.
 Technically, all cats have the genetic potential to develop the condition, but it is more common in favorable genetic contexts like selective breeding.

 4. The Breed is Officially Recognized

-Sometimes exotic and designed breeds like the Minskin struggle to acquire recognition from the breeding associations.
 The Khao Manee has no such difficulties, as it is not a designer cat per se.
-The breed is a natural one, with breeding only existing to isolate certain already-existing traits.
-The CFS (Cat Fanciers Association) and TICA (The International Cat Association) both accept the breed.
+The breed is natural, with breeding only existing to isolate certain existing traits.
+Both the CFS (Cat Fanciers Association) and TICA (The International Cat Association) accept the breed.

 khao manee with different color eyes